sebastianogagliardiuni/DL2024/ReadME.md

 ## Experiments

-To reproduce experiments shown in the Notebook you can have a look at "Report.md" in "./experiments".
+To reproduce the experiments shown in the Notebook you can have a look at "Report.md" in "./experiments".